All 16 participants (eight teams with five nationalities plus four supporting staff members) of the TAHMO Final Challenge Nairobi 2013.

 Wind speed sensor by Hope of Covenant University, Nigeria.
 In the background: Nick.

-Several sensors connected with the Raspberry Pi, which in turn is connected to the internet, where the data measured by the sensors are displayed
+Several sensors are connected to the Raspberry Pi, which in turn is connected to the internet, where the data measured by the sensors are displayed